-Housed in the Bevill Building northeast of Shelby Hall is a Kratos Axis 165 SAM/XPS system used by the chemistry department and the Materials for Information Technology (MINT) program.
+Housed in the Bevill Building northeast of Shelby Hall is a Kratos Axis 165 SAM/XPS system used by the materials researchers across campus.
 The system is a multi-technique surface science tool capable of performing scanning electron microscopy and Auger mapping of surfaces on the nanometer scale.
 The system, which consists of an ultrahigh vacuum (<10-9 Torr) sample transfer and analysis chambers onto which the analytical equipment is mounted, also has an X-ray photoelectron spectroscopy attachment that allows identification of the surface composition and the oxidation states of many elements.

-Located primarily in the Bevill Building, the Central Analytical Facility houses a variety of instruments used by chemistry department and Materials for Information Technology researchers, including transmission electron and scanning electron microscopes.
+Located primarily in the Bevill Building, the Alabama Analytical Research Center AARC houses a variety of instruments used by chemistry department and Materials for Information Technology researchers, including transmission electron and scanning electron microscopes.

 Electron Paramagnetic Resonance (EPR)